Comparison of American and Canadian football: Kicker advancing the ball

 Canadian football retains much more liberal rules regarding recovery of the ball by members of the kicking team.
 On any kick, the kicker and any member of the kicker's team behind the kicker at the time of the kick may recover and advance the ball.
 On a kickoff, since every member of the kicking team must be behind the ball when it is kicked, this effectively makes all 12 players "onside" and eligible to recover the kick, once it has gone 10 yards downfield.
-On a punt or missed field goal, usually only the kicker is onside, as no one is behind the kicker.
+For a punt or missed field goal, usually only the kicker is onside, except in designed onside kick plays.
 All of the players offside at the time of the kick may neither touch the ball nor be within 5 yards of the member of the receiving team who fields the kick; violation of this rule is a penalty for "no yards".
 The penalty for no yards is 15 yards if the kick is in flight and 5 yards if it has been grounded.
+If such a kick is recovered beyond the line of scrimmage by the kicking team, it is automatically a first down.

 The American rules are similar for the recovery of kickoffs.
 Any member of the kicking team may recover the ball once it has touched an opponent or once it has gone 10 yards downfield and touched the ground.
 The ball is dead when recovered, though the kicking team is awarded possession at the spot of recovery.

 The American rules differ from the Canadian ones for scrimmage kicks.
 In American rules, to recover a scrimmage kick (punt or missed field goal) and retain possession, the ball must be touched beyond the line of scrimmage by a member of the receiving team (defense).
 If the ball is touched by the receiving team and then recovered by the kicking team, the kicking team retains possession and is awarded a first down.
 If the receiving team has not touched the ball before the kicking team touches it, it is "first touching" as described above in fair catches and punt returns.

 Additionally, members of the kicking team must allow the receiving team the opportunity to catch a scrimmage kick in flight.
 No distance is required; the NCAA revoked its rule of a 2-yard halo.

 Once the scrimmage kick has touched the ground, the kicking team is free to recover, subject to the first touching rules.

 In both codes, a scrimmage kick that is blocked and recovered by the kicking team behind the line of scrimmage is in play.
 The kicking team may then choose to either attempt another kick or try to advance the ball, but no turnover has taken place on the play (unless a member of the receiving team has control of the ball), and therefore, the kicking team either has to advance the ball to the first-down marker, or loses the down, which often results in a turnover on downs.